mahavedalla/mahavedalla/docs/questions/sukha/is-pleasure-inherently-unwholesome.md

-# Is pleasure inherently unwholesome?
+Question: Is pleasure inherently unwholesome?
 Answer in Brief: -
  Category: Sukha
 Sutta References: AN 6.63